“Ironic, isn’t it?” Shawn said.

 “Yeah,” Shawn said.
 “Ironic, isn’t it?”

 ― William Rabkin, “Psych: A Mind is a Terrible Thing to Read”

-At that time, there was a writing contest that encouraged grade-school children to write a children’s book.
+When I was in the fourth grade, there was a writing contest that encouraged grade-school children to write a children’s book.
 The contest’s previous year winner was “The Long Green Pencil” by one Sara Werner.
 It was about a girl who finds a magical “long green pencil” to rewrite the way her parents are, but soon discovers she should be careful what she wishes for.
-Our teacher read us the book cover to cover.
+Our teacher Mrs. Tobias read us the book cover to cover.
 The illustrations were lovely, and I recall the book cover vividly: a brown-haired girl holding the infamous long green pencil.
-Before writing this post, I did a Google and Amazon search on the book.
-I discovered that sadly it’s out of print.
+I did a Google and Amazon search on the book; sadly it’s out of print.

 After our teacher finished introducing the contest and reading the book, she said she would give more details and let us sign up for the contest during lunchtime later that day.
 Everyone was excited, thrilled at the notion of being published authors at the tender age of 9 or 10.

 Lunchtime rolled around.
 My classmates and I got our lunches.
 As soon as they got their trays, they sat down to eat; my class filled up to five tables.
 Then, a teacher or the school vice principal announced that Mrs. Tobias has called us to go upstairs.
 Apparently, there was huge interest; all five tables had a mass exodus.
 Well, four of them were empty.
 As for the fifth table, guess who was the only one who sat there?
 Yes, yours truly, who at the time didn’t care about being immortalized in the literary world.

 That was pretty early in my fourth grade school year.
 By the end of that year, I would have written a poem for a show-and-tell presentation that set me on my path to becoming a writer.
 Heck, I am a writer because I write.